-I calendar and menu plan on Sunday afternoon or evenings, so I just sit with my weekly menu planning sheet and start plugging meals in working on leftovers too.
+I calendar and menu plan on Sunday afternoons or evenings, so I just sit with my weekly menu planning sheet and start plugging meals in and working on leftovers too.

 Related Podcast: Simple Menu Planning Tips

-I always keep an emergency dinner on hand for those nights when things don't go well.
-Ours tends to be rice, beans, and salsa.
+I always keep an emergency dinner on hand for those nights when things don’t go well.
+Ours tend to be rice, beans, and salsa.

 Related Posts: Favorite Breakfasts Ideas, Favorite Lunch Ideas, 31 Favorite Dinner Ideas, and Snack Ideas

-One last thought to leave you with and it's from Elisabeth Elliot on reminding us only a few things are important and what is on our to-do list.
-I don't know where this quote is from but it's been a keeper and a good reminder for me:
+One last thought to leave you with, and it’s from Elisabeth Elliot reminding us only a few things are important and what are on our to-do list.
+I don’t know where this quote is from, but it’s been a keeper and a good reminder for me: